pkardas/notes/books/ddia.md

 High-performance computing - supercomputers with thousands of CPUs are used for computationally intensive scientific computing tasks, such as whether forecasting or molecular dynamics.

-Cloud computing - often associated with multi-tenant datacentres, commodity computers connected with an IP network, on-demand resource allocation and metered billing.
+Cloud computing - often associated with multi-tenant data centres, commodity computers connected with an IP network, on-demand resource allocation and metered billing.

-Traditional enterprise datacentres are somewhere between these two extremes.
+Traditional enterprise data centres are somewhere between these two extremes.

 If we want to make distributed systems work, we must accept the possibility of partial failure and build fault-tolerance mechanisms into the software.
 We need to build a reliable system from unreliable mechanisms (like communication over the internet, network may fail, bits might be lost, however it somehow works, engineers managed to build something reliable basing on unreliable foundations).